qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 .. :index::
     single:data sample

-The user guide contains examples based on the |qg| sample dataset.
+The user guide contains examples based on the QGIS sample dataset.

 |win| The Windows installer has an option to download the QGIS sample dataset.
 If checked, the data will be downloaded to your :file:`My Documents` folder and